 Saturday, February 25 at 2 p.m.

 Saturday, February 25 at 8 p.m.

 Directed by Marianne DiQuattro

-This winner of three Tony awards is set in a futuristic but not-so-unrecognizable society in which water is scarce and private facilities are banned.
-Residents must pay a fee to a price-gouging megacorporation each time they need to use the bathroom.
+This irreverent winner of three Tony awards is set in a futuristic but not-so-unrecognizable society in which water is scarce and private facilities are banned.
+Residents must pay a fee to a price-gouging megacorporation each time they use the bathroom.
 Poking fun at corporate greed, bureaucracy, and Broadway musicals, this hilarious satire tells the story of revolution incited by one hero who decides it’s not “a privilege to pee”!

 Friday, April 21 at 8 p.m.

 Saturday, April 22 at 8 p.m.

 Wednesday, April 26 at 8 p.m.